mugen609/bigbox-native-res-setup/GameMaze.md

        DisplayAspectRatio = 5.294000
        DisplayStretch = False
        ```
-     This adds slim black bars on the sides, pre-compensating for the scaler’s 16:9 stretch to display the correct PSP aspect ratio.
+     This adds *very* slim black bars on the sides, pre-compensating for the scaler’s 16:9 stretch to display the correct PSP aspect ratio.

 6. **Vertical Mode (iRotate Example)**